weaver360/360-tutorial/ReadMe.md

 ```
 <img id="background" src="assets/1-bg.jpg">
 ```
 Change 1-bg to the name of image you just added to the assets folder.
+(Ex: 3.jpg)

 And at line 31:
 ```